How to Detect Grammarly AI-Generated Tweets / X Posts

 Can EyeSift detect Grammarly AI-generated tweets / x posts?

-Yes.
-EyeSift specifically identifies Grammarly AI output patterns in tweets / x posts by analyzing perplexity, burstiness, and linguistic signatures characteristic of Grammarly AI's Proprietary model.
+EyeSift screens for Grammarly AI output patterns in tweets / x posts by analyzing perplexity, burstiness, and linguistic signatures associated with Grammarly AI's Proprietary model.
+The result should be treated as a review signal, not as standalone proof.

 How is detecting Grammarly AI tweets / x posts different from other AI content?